-Some of the Mujasima have latched onto the opinion of Ibn Al-Salah, who believed that reports found in Sahih Bukhari and Sahih Muslim are all decisively reliable (Qat’i Al-Thubut).
-Ibn Al-Salah‘s reasoning: there is consensus (Ijma’) regarding the authenticity of the two books, so all of the singular reports contained within are decisively reliable by virtue of this consensus.
+Some of the Mujasima have latched onto the opinion of Ibn Al-Salah, who believed that reports found in Sahih Bukhari and Sahih Muslim are all decisively reliable (Qat’iat Al-Thubut).
+Ibn Al-Salah‘s reasoning: there is consensus (Ijma’) on the reliability of the two books, so all of the singular reports contained within are decisively reliable by virtue of this consensus.

 Know that the above is a weak opinion, which most scholars disagree with.
-Imam Al-Nawawi’s response to Ibn Al-Salah’s argument is recorded in Al-Suyuti’s Tadrib Al-Rawi (pg.
+Imam Al-Nawawi’s response to Ibn Al-Salah’s position is recorded in Al-Suyuti’s Tadrib Al-Rawi (pg.
 142):

 |Al-Nawawi said: And most scholars disagreed with Ibn Al-Salah, saying: “a report is indecisive as long as it is not mass transmitted”.